kestra-io/docs/content/blogs/2024-09-16-what-is-an-orchestrator.md

 ## Kestra: An Example of an Orchestrator in Action

-Let’s look at a practical example using Kestra, an event-driven orchestration platform that governs business-critical workflows as code in the UI.
+Let’s look at a practical example using Kestra, an event-driven orchestration platform that governs business-critical workflows as code or from the UI.

 ### Example: Fetching Exchange Rates with Kestra